HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The most prevalent URI schemes were https, found on 93.15% of sites, and it's non-secure equivalent, http, appearing on 56.65%.
 The high use of non-secure link protocols is noteworthy as 2020 saw major announcements from browsers to protect users' safety by alerting them when content is not secure.

+{# TODO (Authors) - I think this is a good spot to put an external link to read more on it, even if there's one example #}

 After webpage links, the next five most used protocols in anchor href values on the mobile web are as follows:

 <figure>
 <table>